My car is in for service and I have a loaner, what should I do?

 Today is a holiday, do I need a permit?

 Permits are not required on days the University is closed for business.
-Please refer to the University calendar for a list of the nine official University holidays.
+Please refer to Human Resources' list of Paid University Holidays for dates that permits are not required.

 I have an evening/weekend class or am attending an evening/weekend event, do I need a permit?